BoTaylorZhou/BoTaylorZhou.github.io/_pages/about.md

 - *2024.07*, Bo Zhou, **Ronghui Liu (Presenter)**.
 [A generalized rationally inattentive route choice model with nonuniform marginal information costs](https://limos.engin.umich.edu/isttt25/).
 25th International Symposium on Transportation and Traffic Theory (ISTTT25), Ann Arbor, Michigan, USA.
 - *2025.06*, **Bo Zhou (Presenter)**, Ronghui Liu.
 [Rationally inattentive route choice: A link-based model](https://tristan2025.org/proceedings/TRISTAN2025_ExtendedAbstract_493.pdf).
 12th Triennial Symposium on Transportation Analysis, Okinawa, Japan.

-# 🚀 Connect With Us
+# 🚀 Connect With me
-Whether you’re an researcher, or a student, We’d love to hear from you.
-We're always open to new ideas, collaborations, and conversations about shaping the future of AI for transport.
+Whether you’re an researcher or a student, I’d love to hear from you.
+I'm always open to new ideas, collaborations, and conversations about shaping the future of AI for transport.

 ## 💡 Research & Proposals
-I have completed a projected granted by National Nature Science Foundation of China: Design and analysis of distributed optimization algorithm based on event-triggered mechanism, 61803056, *2019.01-2021.12*.
+I have completed a research projected granted by National Nature Science Foundation of China and a research projected granted by Nature Science Foundation of Chongqing.
 I welcome opportunities to co-develop research projects and grant proposals that connect academic insights with real-world impact.

 ## 🎤 Talks & Workshops
 I offer tailored presentations, workshops, and guest lectures for academic audiences on AI for transport.